Book Now

 Is Trekking Planner Reputed Enough to Conduct the Helicopter Tour?

-Trekking Planner Nepal stands out as the premier choice when it comes to conducting helicopter tours to Everest Base Camp in Nepal.
+Standing out as the premier choice when it comes to conducting helicopter tours to Everest Base Camp in Nepal.
 Renowned for its impeccable reputation and extensive experience in the field, Trekking Planner Nepal has established itself as a leader in the trekking and travel industries.
 Here are some compelling reasons why we are considered the best-reputed trekking and travel agency for Everest Helicopter Tours:

 • Permits and Legal Compliance: Trekking Planner Nepal strictly adheres to all necessary permits and legal requirements, ensuring that their helicopter tours are conducted in accordance with the regulations set by the Nepal Tourism Board and the Department of Tourism.
 This ensures a smooth and hassle-free experience for clients, without any complications or delays.

-When it comes to Helicopter Tours to Everest Base Camp, Trekking Planner Nepal's reputation precedes it.
+When it comes to helicopter tours to Everest Base Camp, Trekking Planner Nepal's reputation precedes it.
 Their commitment to safety, exceptional customer service, experienced staff, and meticulous attention to detail make them the go-to choice for travelers seeking a truly remarkable and reliable experience in the Himalayas.

 The duration of a helicopter ride from Kathmandu to Everest and back can vary depending on several factors, including the specific route taken, weather conditions, and the helicopter's performance.
 On average, a round trip from Kathmandu to Everest Base Camp and back can take approximately 3 to 4 hours.